Defining your Research Career: Exploring Alternative Pathways

 Are you a postdoc unsure about how to navigate the job market and market your academic skills within and beyond academia?
-If so, this two-day online interactive course is for you!
+If so, this two-part online interactive course is for you!

 - Explore the steps and apply the 'DARE to be Career Ready Methodology' (specific for PhD graduates) to defining and redefining your career so that you can take your career readiness to the next level.

 - Come across various ways to transfer your academic skills to a variety of different work contexts.

 - Discover how to assess the current job market in your area to find possible career options.

 - Learn how to use job search engines, and optimise your search for the best results